And Yet the Town Moves: Anime

-Soredemo Machi wa Mawatteiru has been adapted into a 12-episode anime series that started airing on October 8, 2010.
+The manga has been adapted into a 12-episode anime series that started airing on October 8, 2010.
 The anime is chief directed by Akiyuki Shinbo, with assistant direction by Naoyuki Tatsuwa, and produced by Shaft.
 J-pop band Round Table composed the music, Katsuhiko Takayama acted as series composition writer, and Hiroki Yamamura (Studio Pastoral) designed the characters.
 Yamamura, Yasutoshi Iwasaki, and Miyako Nishida (NEOX) served as chief animation directors.
 Half of the series was outsourced outside of Shaft: episodes 3 and 6 to Magic Bus; episodes 4 and 10 to Studio Pastoral; episode 8 to Doga Kobo; and episode 11 to Diomedéa.

-The first Blu-ray/DVD of the series was released in Japan on December 24, 2010.
 The opening theme is Down Town by Maaya Sakamoto and the ending theme is Maids Sanjou! (メイズ参上！) by Maids (the main female cast) and arranged by Round Table, both released by Victor Entertainment.
 The CD of Down Town was released in Japan on October 20, 2010, and the CD of Maids Sanjou! was released on November 24, 2010.
-At Anime Weekend Atlanta 2011, Sentai Filmworks announced that they have licensed the anime and release the series in 2012.
+The first Blu-ray/DVD of the series was released in Japan on December 24, 2010, and the sixth and last on June 15, 2011.
+At Anime Weekend Atlanta 2011, Sentai Filmworks announced that they have licensed the anime, and they released it on DVD on January 3, 2012, and on Blu-ray on June 21, 2016.
+Anime Network streamed the series in North America from June 15 to August 31, 2012.

-Episode list
+Episodes

 Reception

 On Kadokawa Media Factory's Da Vinci magazine "Book of the Year" list, the manga ranked 44th in the 2017 list.
 On Takarajimasha's Kono Manga ga Sugoi! ranking of top manga of 2018 for male readers, the manga ranked 20th.
-The manga was nominated for the 22nd Tezuka Osamu Cultural Prize in 2018.

-And Yet the Town Moves was awarded the 49th Seiun Award for Best Comic category in 2018.
-The manga was also awarded the Excellence Award for the 17th Japan Media Arts Festival in 2013 in the Manga Division where the jury described the manga as one that can convey drama, happy daily lives and connection with people without depicting any dramatic or personal traumatic incidents.
+And Yet the Town Moves was awarded the Excellence Award at the 17th Japan Media Arts Festival in the Manga Division in 2013; where the jury described the manga as one that can convey drama, happy daily lives and connection with people without depicting any dramatic or personal traumatic incidents.
 The jury members highly valued the work's realization of the “pursuit of cheerfulness”, which they described as heliotropism, comparing it to works by Fujiko F. Fujio and Tetsuya Chiba, providing entertaining episodes with "high level contents every installment".
+The manga won the 49th Seiun Award for the Best Comic category in 2018.
+It was nominated for the 22nd Tezuka Osamu Cultural Prize in 2018.